grosser/parallel_tests/Readme.md

-Speedup Test::Unit + RSpec + Cucumber by running parallel on multiple CPUs.
+Speedup Test::Unit + RSpec + Cucumber by running parallel on multiple CPUs(or cores).

 Setup for Rails
 ===============